Review of Subscriptions

 The renewal process described here is for journals subscribed at UCSF locally.
 It does not include the thousands of journals UCSF subscribes to through UC-wide publisher packages.

 We welcome your feedback.
-Please send any comments to Sarah McClung, Collection Development Librarian.
+Please send any comments to Sarah McClung, Collection Development Librarian, by Wednesday, October 15, 2014.

 Past Journal Cancellations